Cover shot by @icevikingingy

 Spot guide: Cornwall.

 You'll often find Clare shooting the likes of Fistral, Watergate, Perranporth and etc, or helping shoot live video for the UK Pro Tour – so we thought we'd ask her for top tips about surf photography in Cornwall and a bit about where her ocean obsession began.
+Note this convo was originally published in 2020, but it still rings true today and gives a welcome introduction to our preferred photographer when the Cribbar goes off.

 Tell us a bit about yourself, where did you grow up and when did you first surf?